Inscribed rectangles in a smooth Jordan curve attain at least one third of all aspect ratios: Introduction

 \section{Introduction}

-It is a long standing conjecture that for every Jordan curve, there is an inscribed rectangle of every aspect ratio.
+It is a long-standing conjecture that for every Jordan curve, there is an inscribed rectangle of every aspect ratio.
 Even for smooth Jordan curves, little is known in general about the set of aspect ratios for inscribed rectangles.
-For instance, smooth Jordan curves always have inscribed rectangles of aspect ratio $1$ and $\sqrt{3}$, but no other aspect ratios have been proven to always be present \cite{Me}\cite{survey}.
-We seek to give a nontrivial lower bound for the measure of the set of aspect ratios.
-To this end, we will now present the important definitions and theorems of this paper.
+For instance, smooth Jordan curves always have inscribed rectangles of aspect ratio $1$ and $\sqrt{3}$, but no other aspect ratios have been proven to always be present \cite{Sch}\cite{Me}.
+The question of whether every continuous Jordan curve has an inscribed square was first proposed by Toeplitz in 1911, and is a quite famous open problem.
+A 2014 survey of the inscribed square problem and related questions is given by Matschke \cite{survey}.

-\begin{dfn} Let $S^1$ be the unit norm complex numbers.
-We define $T(n,k)$, the $(n,k)$ torus link, to be the subset of $\C\times S^1$ consisting of points of the form $(g,r)$ such that $r^k = g^n$.
-Thus, it wraps around the unit circle in the $\C$ coordinate $k$ times and the $S^1$ coordinate $n$ times. \end{dfn}